drewww/substrate/notes/to-do.md

   - cache rendered symbols somewhere and do copys instead of fillText every time
     - THIS WAS HARD.
 DPI scaling bullshit.
 Couldn't get sizes right.
   -  does our use of graphics contexts cost performance? `.save()` seems to be expensive??
-  - add back in "dirty" concept
+  - DONE add back in "dirty" concept
+   - fix ripple though, something about that is not dirtying properly
+   - and then figure out mobile cells and how they interact with dirtying -- they have no clip technically but really we just need to have a big bounding box around them that we can dirty.
   - add culling of opaque tiles that are behind other tiles

  - consider some way to "bake" a tile -- when you create a tile, ask for it to be rendered out and then get an ID for a pre-rendered tile and future creates can use that id.
 Then instead of render logic for the tile, we C&P the cached version.